 (image found on entertainment.inquirer.net)

-His cape, tinged with green silk, and bow tie, pressed with perfection, moved with grace as he bowed down in front of me.
+His cape and bow tie, tinged with green silk and pressed to perfection, moved with grace as he bowed down in front of me.
 His gaze lingered at my shoes because, well, look how awesome they are.

 Our eyes met again and when they did so, I noticed them glint behind his round spectacles.

 “You obviously use your pen to wield great and terrible poetry,” he said.
 “You are a poet.
-Come hither, oh great one, and let me sale you a tale or two.”
+Come hither, oh great one, and let me sell you a tale or two.”

 None of this exchange actually happened, but my over active imagination saw this in full detail.
 I think the only real comparison was the perfectly coiffed mustache that splayed out from the corners of his smiling mouth.
 I do remember that fabulous mustache and maybe that is what sparked my imagination.